evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

 ### Monthly Trend
 - August led in total click volume with 8,203 clicks and had 8,203 opens, marking it as the most engaging campaign month overall.
-- September generated the highest open volume at 8,347, but had only 541 clicks, indicating lower click-through effectiveness.
+- September generated the highest open volume at 8,347, but had only 541 clicks, indicating lower click through effectiveness.
 - July had the lowest open volume but still achieved 583 clicks, reflecting strong CTA or content performance among fewer engaged users.

 <p align="center">